 - Environment: Mitigating climate change/pollution; Clean water and biodiversity security.

-- Health: Rising medical costs in the face of the ageing population; Cancer and other deadly diseases.
+- Health: Rising medical costs in the face of the aging population; Cancer and other deadly diseases.

 - Industry: Increasing pressure from emerging economies.